chiradip/RedisClient/README.md

 A no nonsense Redis Client using pure scala

-The approach is simple - keep interaction with Redis is Redis-ish way.
+The approach is simple - keep interaction with Redis in Red-ish way.
 That means send simple and pure Redis command and get simple and pure Redis response.
 Very simple but powerful Scala based Redis client without any thirdparty dependency.
 Users need not know about any special APIs but know about Redis commands and its responses - thats it.
 Philosophically converting CLI based interation or dynamic typed style into static is sort of like going backward.